Ghazal 219, Verse 1

 may it not somehow be that here too that same infidel idol would emerge]

 The case of Ghulam Rasul Mihr is more complex, for he quite properly comments only on the standard nine verses.
-But someone (maybe a helpful calligrapher?) has inserted two extra verses into the ghazal as calligraphed (p.
-695) in his commentary: this apocryphal verse appears as the penultimate verse; and right before it appears the one verse of {219} that Ghalib did compose but chose not to publish in his divan (for more on such unpublished verses, see {4,8x}).
-Just for the record, here's that one deliberately-omitted verse, which originally appeared in the manuscript version as an extra opening-verse preceding the present {219,1} (Raza p.
-326):
+But someone (maybe a helpful calligrapher?) has inserted this apocryphal verse into the ghazal as calligraphed (p.
+695) in his commentary: the apocryphal verse appears as the penultimate verse.

 jo vuh nikle to dil nikle jo dil nikle to dam nikle

-if that would emerge, then the heart would emerge; if the heart would emerge, then the breath/life would emerge].
+when that would emerge, then the heart would emerge; when the heart would emerge, then the breath would emerge]

-Anyway, let's take one more moment to consider the implications of the Case of the Apocryphal Verse.
-There's one more such widely quoted apocryphal verse that I know of: for discussion of it, see {6,1}.
-And here's a related, though more minor, instance: a Pakistani stamp that misquotes {43,3}.
-(In addition, some famous verses wrongly attributed to Zafar are discussed in {49,5}.)
-In all these cases, people obviously trusted their memory, and their knowledge of the verses through oral circulation, so implicitly that they felt no need to check the verses in a divan.
-One could certainly call this carelessness or sloppiness.
-But if we look at it more thoughtfully, isn't it also kind of a perverse compliment to Ghalib, that people are so sure they know his poetry by heart-- even when they don't?
+In most such cases, people trust their own knowledge (or memory) of the verses through oral (or, nowadays, internet) circulation-- trust it so implicitly (or are so indifferent) that they feel no need to check the verses in a real divan.
+This could certainly be called carelessness or sloppiness.
+But isn't it also kind of a perverse compliment to Ghalib, that people are so sure they know his poetry by heart-- even when they don't?
 They feel possessive about him, as English speakers do about Shakespeare-- even when, in both cases, they mostly don't read him very much, or very carefully.
 Ghalib might even be somewhat pleased by this admiring cultural embrace.

-But if it's an embrace that's merely warm and fuzzy, and doesn't include serious attention to the poetry on which he so prided himself, how deep would his pleasure be?
-Just think of all the energy that went into buying, clearing out, and setting up for visitors (part of) the last house that Ghalib lived in-- and then after all that, there was nothing of his to put into it, so it's a mere shell with only some calligraphed verses on the walls, and a wax model of Ghalib, sitting behind glass in a niche, engaged in composition.
-Really Ghalib has left us nothing except his poetry (and his letters of course).
-To be represented primarily by his poetry, and secondarily by his letters, is a fate that he would gladly accept.
+But if it's an embrace that's merely warm and fuzzy (or sloppy, or exploitative), and doesn't include serious attention to the poetry on which he so prided himself, how deep would his pleasure be?
+Just think of all the energy that went into buying, clearing out, and setting up for visitors (part of) the last rented haveli that Ghalib lived in-- and then after all that, there was nothing of his to put into it, so it's a mere shell.
+When I saw it, it had only some calligraphed verses on the walls, and a wax image of Ghalib, sitting behind glass in a niche, engaged in composition.
+(Recently I was told that since my visit that wax model has been removed.)
+Really Ghalib has left us almost nothing except his poetry and his letters.
+To be represented primarily by his poetry, and secondarily by his letters, is a fate that he would gladly claim as his rightful due.
 But he would certainly demand to be represented only by his OWN poetry, and he would HATE to have the second-rate verses of others foisted upon him.
-In fact he would hate to have even the first-rate verses of others foisted upon him; for discussion of his emphasis on self-reliance at all costs, see {9,1}.
+In fact he would hate to have even the first-rate verses of others foisted upon him; for discussion of his insistence on self-reliance at all costs, see {9,1}.